 A list of courses approved to fulfill the areas noted above is available in the Georgia Tech Catalog.
 Taking the globally-oriented courses should not add time to earning a Georgia Tech degree with proper planning.
 IP students should choose courses from the IP-approved list to fulfill their major's social sciences, humanities, and/or electives requirements, thereby completing their major's requirements and IP requirements simultaneously.
 AP credit may not be used to fulfill these course requirements.
 If a student feels that a course could potentially count towards the globally-focused course requirements, they may use the petition/appeal process to request an exception.

 Students must complete within two terms a minimum of twenty-six weeks of active engagement abroad (studying, working, and/or researching) on Georgia Tech-sponsored international programs or internships.
 Though these terms need not be done consecutively, they must demonstrate linguistic, cultural, and/or intellectual coherence.
 (For more information on coherence, please visit: http://oie.gatech.edu/content/what-coherence)

-All international plans are subject to approval by the major IP faculty representative, the International Plan advisor, and, when applicable, a Global Internship advisor and/or the IP faculty representative of School of Modern Languages.
+All international plans are subject to approval by the major IP faculty representative, the International Plan Manager, and, when applicable, a Global Internship Advisor and/or the IP faculty representative of School of Modern Languages.
 Students wishing for their international experiences to count toward the IP requirement must complete and submit as directed the International Experiences Approval Form prior to departing for their term(s) abroad.

 Students wishing to complete the international experience requirements with a non-Georgia Tech sponsored program may do so with the approval of the IP committee.
 Complete and submit as directed the International Plan Petitions Form.